angular-locale/angular-dynamic-locale/README.md

 }
 ```

-Add the currency code module to your application:
+Add the dynamic locale module to your application:

 ```javascript
 myApp = angular.module('myApp', ['dl']);